 Moving over a hotspot in the earth's crust about 23 million years ago, the volcano erupted through the Brisbane Metamorphics Series which are 250 - 500 million years old, and spread out over the Clarence - Moreton Basin sedimentary floor, which was laid down 135 - 200 million years ago.

-When the volcano finished it's eruptions about 20 million years ago, the volcano had risen to a height of over 2 kilometres.
-Layers of ash and lava had been deposited over its outward slopes, to a diameter of about 100 kilometres.
+When the volcano finished it's eruptions about 20 million years ago, it had risen to a height of over 2 kilometres, and layers of lava and ash had been deposited over its outward slopes, to a diameter of about 100 kilometres.

 This spread the volcano out over an area from Byron Bay in the southeast, and Lismore in the southwest, to Mount Tamborine to the north in QLD.

-Over the past 20 million years the vast majority of the material ejected has been eroded away by time, and the effect of the many minor creeks and tributaries including the Rous and Oxley rivers, feeding the Tweed River, winding its way across the valley floor and eventually entering the ocean at Tweed Heads.
+Over the past 20 million years the vast majority of the material ejected has been eroded away by time and weather, and the effect of the many minor creeks and tributaries, including the Rous and Oxley rivers, feeding the Tweed River as it winds its way across the valley floor and eventually enters the ocean at Tweed Heads.

 What remains is still mighty impressive.
 Considered the central magma plug, Mt Warning and a system of ring dykes, being extremely hard rock, have resisted erosion, and dominate the valley landscape, especially in and around the township of Murwillumbah.

-The rim of the caldera has been protected by a cap of very hard basaltic rock, forms a virtual semi circle of vertical cliffs around the western side of Mt Warning, which now stands at just over 1100 meters tall, and is increasingly known by an aboriginal name - "Wollumbin".
+The rim of the caldera has been protected by a cap of very hard basaltic rock, forms a virtual semi circle of vertical cliffs around the western side of Mt Warning, which now stands at just over 1100 meters tall, and is increasingly known by an aboriginal name - "Wollumbin", which is being disputed by some.

 Sugar cane, cattle and dairy farming make use of much of the rich post glacial alluvial deposits on the caldera floor, but the heights are protected by their inaccessibility and World Heritage listing of five National Parks.